Cal Raleigh Player Props: Mariners vs. Phillies

-The Seattle Mariners, including Cal Raleigh (hitting .206 in his past 10 games, with two doubles, a home run, four walks and five RBI), battle starter Bailey Falter and the Philadelphia Phillies at Citizens Bank Park, Tuesday at 6:40 PM ET.
+On Wednesday, Cal Raleigh (.222 batting average in his past 10 games, with two doubles, a triple, a home run, four walks and five RBI) and the Seattle Mariners face the Philadelphia Phillies, whose starting pitcher will be Taijuan Walker.
+First pitch is at 6:40 PM ET.

-He is looking to get back on track after a four-strikeout performance in his most recent game against the Cardinals.
+He had a one-hit performance in his most recent game (1-for-4) against the Phillies.

 Cal Raleigh Game Info & Props vs. the Phillies